 Do Carp eat other fish?
 This is a common question among anglers, as Carp are known for being bottom feeders.

 The answer is yes; Carp eat other fish, but it is not their primary food source.
-Carp are omnivores, meaning they will eat both plants and animals.
+Carp are primarily herbivorous fish, meaning they feed on plant material, algae, and detritus.

 Anglers should take caution when fishing for Carp, as they can be unpredictable and aggressive.